harcokuppens/boolean-search-filter/README.md

 `antlr4.web.mjs`.
 You can copy the content of this folder to a webserver and open `bibber.html` and everything should work.

-cleanup
+## Cleanup project for git

 ```bash
 ./clean.bash
 ```

+All generated files are cleaned up.
+All what remains is not redundant, and should be committed to git.

-## appendix: antlr for debugging
+## Appendix: antlr for debugging

 When having a webpack file debugging is an hassle because the source in it is minimized.
 When we step into code at some point we see minimized (javascript) code in